magdalenesacredmusic/English-Hymns/README.md

 Use of the original masculine pronouns has been retained.
 Use of archaic pronouns (Thee, Thy) has also been retained.

+Two significant changes were made to adapt the texts for American English:
+- 'Jesu' was changed to 'Jesus'
+- Spelling was Americanized ('favour' became 'favor', 'splendour' splendor', etc)

 Like the texts, the hymn tunes and harmonizations have tried to use the most authentic sources.
 Occasionally a more recent harmonization is offered for very old tunes.
 When multiple harmonizations are found for a single tune, an editorial decision has been made as to which harmonization is the best.